aikar/ffxiv-tex-converter/README.md

   not do that for me.
 Just an FYI if you re-compile the dds.ksy for python you might have to redo that.
 * Read [Microsoft DDS_Header Docs](https://docs.microsoft.com/en-us/windows/win32/direct3ddds/dds-header) for more info.

+### tex.ksy

+* kaitai struct to read tex header, body. body reading is only rudimentary to reach EOF.
+* See Penumbra/TexTools/Lumina source code for more info.

+### tex.py

+*same as the dds.py info really.